-Quaranvino was created at the beginning of the Covid 19 crisis as a way of bringing together wine lovers who were desperate for some entertainment, and wine producers who were suck at home, no longer able to travel and share their passion for their craft.
+Quaranvino was created at the beginning of the Covid 19 crisis as a way of bringing together wine lovers who were desperate for some entertainment, and wine producers who were stuck at home, no longer able to travel and share their passion for their craft.

 In these times of social distancing, we manage to find a way to become closer to people that we live further from through our unique online wine events.
 We deliver wines to many European countries meaning that we might not be able to clink glasses or taste the same food, but we can share a really enjoyable, informative evening even across borders.
 This format gives us the chance to be sociable without leaving the house and this is something we are confident will continue even after this crisis.